Last updated on 3 November 2021

 Data recently published by Pfizer and BioNTech suggests that the side-effects of their third vaccine dose were typically mild to moderate, with the frequency of such side-effects being similar to or better than the second dose.
 The most common side-effects experienced by recipients included injection site pain, fatigue, headache, muscle and joint pain, and chills.
 Individuals who have experienced an allergic reaction or anaphylaxis to the vaccines, or myocarditis or pericarditis after getting the vaccines, should not be vaccinated with a COVID-19 booster shot.

 When should I take my COVID-19 booster shot?

-In Singapore, those who took two mRNA vaccines as their primary vaccine series are recommended to receive a booster dose of an mRNA vaccine at least 5 months after completing their two-dose vaccination regime.
+In Singapore, those who took two mRNA vaccines as their primary vaccine series are recommended to receive a booster dose of an mRNA vaccine at least 5 months after the second dose of mRNA vaccine.
 On the other hand, immunocompromised individuals are recommended to receive their third dose of the same mRNA vaccine 2 months after their second dose.
 For those who took two doses of Sinovac-CoronaVac or Sinopharm, the third dose should be taken 90 days after the second dose.